Rupa Huq: Racial issues

 In April 2016, Huq defended suspended Labour MP Naz Shah during an interview on BBC's Today programme by comparing "alleged anti-Semitic" posts about Israel shared by Shah on social media to a photo Huq shared of Boris Johnson on a zip-wire next to Barack Obama.
 She also stressed the fact that Shah's comments were made before she became an MP and that some online comments should not be taken seriously.
 Subsequently, Huq was accused of "trivialising racism".
 Huq later apologised, saying she was not "fully aware" of Shah's comments before defending her.

 In April 2016, Huq claimed that some areas of television had yet to move forward from the racially insensitive sitcoms of the 1970s.
 She specifically criticised the BBC comedy Citizen Khan's "Islamophobic" depiction of a "quite backward" family of Muslims.
 The BBC responded that "We've also had positive comments from members of the Muslim community for the show and for creator Adil Ray who, like the family portrayed, is a British Pakistani Muslim.
 As with all sitcoms the characters are comic creations and not meant to be representative of the community as a whole".

 In March 2018, Huq received a suspicious package containing an anti-Islamic letter and sticky liquid.
 The substance was later found to be harmless.
 Similar packages were received by fellow Labour MPs Mohammad Yasin, Rushanara Ali and Afzal Khan.

 In May 2018, Huq told colleagues in Westminster Hall that BAME MPs regularly have their access to the House of Commons estate questioned.
 She said: "I have been stopped more times in this place since my election in 2015, than in 43 years outside."
-Furthermore, Huq and fellow Labour MP Tulip Siddiq are mistaken for one another, though they do not look alike.
+Furthermore, Huq has said that she and fellow Labour MP Tulip Siddiq are mistaken for one another.
 Huq added: "I imagine most BME MPs have encountered it in some form or other."

-In June 2019, Huq was the subject of formal complaints to the Labour Party by two former employees for alleged anti-Semitic behaviour.
+Huq joined Labour Friends of Israel in 2016.
+She resigned in 2019 because Joan Ryan remained in charge after leaving Labour and because she disagreed with some of the positions adopted by the group.
+Shortly after resigning from Labour Friends of Israel, Huq was the subject of formal complaints to the Labour Party by two former employees for alleged anti-Semitic behaviour.
 The Jewish Labour Movement called for her to have the party whip suspended in consequence.
 The allegations were dismissed due to insufficient evidence.
-Huq had resigned from Labour Friends of Israel shortly before the allegations were made.

 Suspension from the Labour Party

 In September 2022, Huq was accused of making racist comments during a speech at a Labour Party fringe event running parallel to the party conference.
-Huq said of the Chancellor of the Exchequer Kwasi Kwarteng, who is black and a member of the Conservative Party, "Superficially he is a black man… if you hear him on the Today Programme, you wouldn’t know he is black".
-In response, figures within the Conservative Party including its Chairman demanded the whip be removed from Huq and her expulsion from the Labour Party.
+Huq said of the Chancellor of the Exchequer Kwasi Kwarteng, "Superficially he is a black man… if you hear him on the Today Programme, you wouldn't know he is black".
+In response, figures within the Conservative Party including its chairman demanded the whip be removed from Huq and her expulsion from the Labour Party.